 CAUTION: At the time of removal of the main PCB, untightening screws should be preceded by disconnection of the harnesses and flat cables, and at the time of installation, connection of the harnesses and flat cables, by tightening of screws.
 Observing this sequence prevents harnesses and flat cables from getting crushed or damaged by screws or screwdrivers.

-- (1) Remove the media module cover towards you. - (2) Remove three screws "b1" through "b3" from the main PCB shield and lift it up.
+(1) Remove three screws "b1" through "b3" from the main PCB shield and lift it up.

 "b1" and "b3": Taptite, cup B M3x8 "b2": Taptite, cup S M3x6